Onehunga Mangere United AFC: History

 The club was formed in 1921 as a sporting club for members of the Onehunga Methodist Church.
-In 1924 at a meeting of members the decision was taken to rename the club Onehunga Athletic Soccer Club and Waikaraka Park became the clubs first official home ground before becoming the Onehunga Association Football Club in 1926.
+In 1924, the decision was taken to rename as Onehunga Athletic Soccer Club and Waikaraka Park became their first home ground.
 In 1964 at the A.G.M. there was a suggestion that the club look seriously at incorporating the Māngere name as Onehunga Mangere United AFC.
 In 1965, the club took over the sporting grounds located at the base of Māngere Mountain in Māngere Bridge.
 The 1965 season saw the start of the new Northern League with Onehunga Mangere, the first of the new name, perched in the first division.
-The club relocated, after being given permission by Auckland Council, to relocate to Mangere Domain where they remain to this day.

-The club won the New Zealand Chatham Cup as Onehunga in 1954 and has made the last 16 teams in the cup once in 2024.
+The club relocated after being given permission by Auckland Council, to Mangere Domain where they remain to this day.
+The club won the Chatham Cup as Onehunga in 1954.